nuxeo/presales-vmdemo/README.md

 Have fun with the demo!!!

+- Please note that 00-DownloadAndSetUpFullNuxeoDemo.sh will launch a demo on the last release of Nuxeo, others demos are available.

 ### Update logic and Getting hotfixes for you demo server.
 #### Update and reset logic